kwierman/Tritium/README.md

-TritiumMC
+Tritium
 =========

-A tritium monte carlo engine
+A tritium calculation engine

-Note: THIS WILL NOT COMPILE UNTIL THE DIMENSIONAL ANALYSIS TOOLS ARE FINISHED BEING WRITTEN
+Note: Still in code design.
+Engine does not build, only design components